-The consortium has launched a total of eleven (11) successful cohorts since 2007, and has since expanded to include both Orange County city and special district employees.
-To date, 250 public sector employees from 25 different OC cities and special districts have completed the certificate program.
+The Orange County Public Employee Consortium has launched a total of eighteen (18) successful cohorts since 2007.
+To date, over 400 public sector employees from 26 different OC cities and special districts have completed the certificate program.

 The feedback from participants and HR managers confirmed the program’s value in enhancing the classroom experience and broadening participants' understanding of public services.

 Among the graduates are HR Managers, Fire Chiefs, Police Lieutenants, and other supervisors and managers.
 This program also proves to be equally empowering to emerging leaders, project leaders who do not manage, and those who aspire to lead.
 Read more about the program: Strengthening the Public Sector, as featured in the University publication, Titan Magazine.